-His former fellow Communard Jimmy Somerville*** – with whom Coles had a somewhat strained friendship in the subsequent years – sent him a beautiful note when Coles revealed the truth about his condition:
+His former fellow Communard Jimmy Somerville*** sent him a beautiful note when Coles revealed the truth about his condition:

 “He said, ‘That took something to admit, doll’ and that, more than anything, confirmed that the terms of friendship that had been lost in the pressures of pop stardom were restored.”

-On the whole, Coles’ friends took his news so unexpectedly well that he was surprised when one was genuinely upset and for a while rejected him.
+On the whole, Coles found that his friends took his news so unexpectedly well that he was surprised when one actually was upset, rejecting him for a while.
 But even this friend forgave Coles in the end, following “a painful conversation in a pub in Hampstead, [in which] I had to hear an unadorned account of my shortcomings as a friend, a man and a human being.”